pyinstaller/pyinstaller/doc/source/Manual.rst

 When you build from a spec file, those options cannot be changed.
 If they are given on the command line they are ignored and replaced by the options in the spec file.
-Only the following options have an effect when building from a spec file:
+Only the following command-line options have an effect when building from a spec file:

 *  --upx-dir=
 *  --distpath=